 - The patent specification contemplated the scenario specified in #1 above.
 In particular, the patent specification contemplated a “transaction authorization wherein more than one purchase may be made from one or a plurality of different merchants, each of which may or may not be identified by the customer and pre-coded in association with the transaction code.” (emphasis in original).

-- Also, during prosecution of the patent application, the patent owner distinguished the present invention from that of the prior art as one where the transaction is limited to a single merchant without identifying the single merchant.
+- Also, during the prosecution of the patent application, the patent owner distinguished the present invention from that of the prior art as one where the transaction is limited to a single merchant without identifying the single merchant.

 Based on (1) the structure of the claim language, (2) the description of the invention in the patent specification and (3) the prosecution file history where distinctions were made between the invention and the cited prior art, the Federal Circuit concluded that the single merchant limitation could not include a situation where the single merchant was a chain of stores such as Target wherein access and the identification of the chain of stores occurred at the same time, as construed by the PTAB.